shadi1999/Swift/readme.txt

 ***************************************************

-^ the system is working online on this #URL: https://www.swiftcourse.me/ ^
+^ The system is working online on this #URL: https://www.swiftcourse.me/ ^

 ***************************************************

-^ Develepment View ^
+^ Run in Develepment Mode ^

-1- install nodeJS V12.0 on your device

-2- install mongoDB V4.2 on your device
+1- Install Node.js V12.

+2- Install MongoDB V4.

-3- open terminal on software directory
+3- Open terminal in the project's directory.

-4- write the following commands:-
+4- Write the following commands:-

     a> npm install // to install dependencies for server side

     b> npm run client-install // to install dependencies for client side

-    c> npm run dev // to run the server, client and the DB
+    c> npm run dev // to run the server, client and the DB on development mode

+5- Now you can browser the website through "http://localhost:3000/".

 ***************************************************

-^ configration ^
+^ Configration ^

-*/ server directory is the main directory and client directory is the Client folder and each one has
+*/ server directory is the main directory and client directory is the "client" folder and each one has
-    a file called package.json that explains the directory /*
+    a file called package.json that explains the directory and lists all the dependencies. /*

 Server port is 5000